“Ultimate, like disc golf, wasn’t invented; it was discovered.”

 Ultimate Canada, founded in 1993, serves as the governing body of the sport of Ultimate in Canada.
 It runs the Canadian Ultimate Championships (CUC) and Canadian University Ultimate Championship (CUUC) series.

-The first Canadian Ultimate Championships (CUC) were held, for the open division, in Ottawa in 1987.
-OCUA subsequently hosted the 1993, 1999, 2002, and 2011 Canadian Ultimate Championships.
+The first Canadian Ultimate Championships (CUC) for the open division was held in Ottawa in 1987.
+OCUA hosted the CUC in 1993, 1999, 2002, and 2011.

-Toronto’s Ultimate Darkside and Hall of Fame Team Calgary Ultimate Cynics were the first best Men’s teams in Canada.
-Hall of Fame Team See Jane Run from Toronto was Canada’s first Women’s touring team and dominated national championships for many years from the late 1980s.
+Toronto’s Ultimate Darkside and Hall of Fame Team, Calgary Ultimate Cynics, were Canada’s best men’s teams.
+Hall of Fame Team See Jane Run from Toronto was Canada’s first Women’s touring team, dominating national championships from the late 1980s.

-Furious George formed in 1995, were the open champions in the 2002, 2003, and 2005 UPA Club Championships.
+Furious George formed in 1995, was the open champions in the 2002, 2003, and 2005 UPA Club Championships.
 They have also won ten Canadian Ultimate Championships: in 1995, 1996, 1997, 1999, 2000, 2003, 2007, 2011, 2012, and 2013.
-Furious won gold for Canada in 1998, 2004, and 2008 at the WFDF World Ultimate Championships, as well as comprising half of the gold medal co-ed Canadian National Team at the 2001 World Games in Akita, Japan.
-In 2011, Furious George was inducted into the Ultimate Canada Hall of Fame.
-Canada has been ranked number one in the Ultimate World Rankings several times since 1998 in all the Ultimate Divisions (including Open and Women’s) according to the World Flying Disc Federation.
+Furious won gold for Canada in 1998, 2004, and 2008 at the WFDF World Ultimate Championships, comprising half of the gold medal co-ed Canadian National Team at the 2001 World Games in Akita, Japan.
+Furious George was inducted into the 2011 Ultimate Canada Hall of Fame.
+According to the World Flying Disc Federation, Canada has been ranked number one in the Ultimate World Rankings several times since 1998 in all Ultimate Divisions, including Open and Women’s.

 American Ultimate Disc League (AUDL)